 Access to bigger credit limits and lower interest rates

-Once a person’s credit score reaches 800, they may need to contact their present credit issuers to inform them on their credit score in order to extend the credit line or cut the interest rate.
+Once aperson's credit score reaches 800, they may need to contact their credit card issuers to inform them about their credit score in order to extend the total credit limit or cut the interest rate, thereby enhancing their savings account health through lower payments.

 Qualification for better credit cards with better incentives